Preliminary remarks on Vaccines

 • Some vaccines are labelled with a WHO CTC (Controlled Temperature Chain) pre-qualification.
 This means:

-• The vaccine is stable and can be stored for up to 3 days at ambient temperature not exceeding 40°C, immediately before administration, provided the VVM has not reached its limit and the expiry date is still valid.
+• The vaccine is stable and can be stored up to 3 days at ambient temperature not exceeding 40°C, immediately before administration, provided the VVM has not reached its limit and the expiry date is still valid.

 • Any unused vaccines after a CTC excursion must be discarded.